Fadnix/hack-detector/README.md

 ***Usage:***

-run the beau.exe or the .jar file and it will create a folder like this on your desktop, **Java 17** or higher is required
+run the beau.exe or the .jar file and it will create a folder like this on your desktop

+**Java 17** or higher is required for running the java version
 ![image](https://user-images.githubusercontent.com/109868859/227728878-37b5cbd0-63aa-442e-9c06-e597200c207a.png)